timriffe/covid_age/README.md

 This project is currently in development, stay tuned for documentation.
 You can get preliminary output in 5 and 10-year age groups in the `/Data` folder.
 This contains columns for `Cases`, `Deaths`, and `Tests` (presently only available by age for Denmark).
 There are more populations availale in the unharmonized input database (`inputDB.csv`) because they may be awaiting additional inputs needed to harmonize age groups.

-Presently, in the `inputDB` we have data for:
+Here's an overview of populations available in the `inputDB`
+- [x] Presently in the database
+- [ ] Forthcoming

 - [x] Belgium
 - [x] Brazil